 Fitness and stamina are the key things

 Elk hunting gets much harder because they usually live in the mountain regions where you have to hike a lot.
 Climbing the mountains will become a regular job if you’re after elk hunting because they are super hard to find.
 Most of the time, you’ll go blind for elk hunting and keep climbing mountains without even chasing one.
 If you even find an elk, it could be 300-400 yards away but on another mountain.
-So, the point is that it will become hard to hunt elks properly if you don’t have fitness and the stamina it takes to climb mountains.
+So, the point is that it will become hard to hunt elks properly if you don’t have the fitness and the stamina it takes to climb mountains.

 Pack the right hunting gear

 Hunting can require a lot of gear to land a proper shot or track properly.
-However, after knowing that, beginners tend to pack every single gear they can in their backpack and start falling in.
+However, after knowing that, beginners tend to pack every gear they can in their backpack and start falling in.
 When you’re hunting elks, you have to climb mountains, and it’s crucial to get as lightweight as possible.
 Keeping the backpack clear will help you in two ways: it helps climb the mountain, and a clear bag is needed for the hunt.
 The essential thing you’ll pack before heading out for an elk hunt are:

 A rain jacket, A sharp knife, a packable sleeping bag, a pair of binoculars with a tripod, a long parachute cord, latex gloves, cow calls, and your license papers.
 Make sure the papers and the tags are dry in an airtight pack, and the knife is secure with bubble wrap and your backpack.